 ||Pace Per Mile (min.)

-Just drop by the Veterans Pace Team booth at the Ironman Sports Medicine Institute at Memorial Hermann EXPO on Friday, January 17, and Saturday, January 18, to get information.
+Just drop by the Legacy Pace Team booth at the Memorial Hermann Ironman Sports Medicine Institute EXPO on Friday, January 15, and Saturday, January 16, to get information.
 (Note: Registration is not mandatory to participate.
 If you cannot make it to the booth, you are still welcome to join a pace team on race day.)

-We'll have big Veterans Pace Team signs in the start area.
-All Veteran pacers will be nearby wearing distinctive yellow visors and red singlets, and carrying red, white and blue balloons.
-Plan on getting there approximately 15 minutes before start time to find your team and get organized.
-All pace team leaders will wear a respective "Pace Goal" sign identifying the goal time for their team.
+We will have big Legacy Pace Team signs in the start area.
+All Legacy pacers will be nearby wearing distinctive clothing and will be carrying red, white and blue balloons.
+Plan on arriving approximately 45 minutes before start time to find your team and get organized.
+All pace team leaders will wear a respective “Pace Goal” sign identifying the goal time for their team.

 More or less.
 Some pacers go out a little slower the first half of the race and try to do “negative splits.”
 Others go out just a little faster to build some “cushion” just in case people have to slow down at the end.
 Either way, the idea is to run EVEN.
 That’s what pacing is all about.

 This depends on the pace leader.
 Most pace leaders will at least slow down at the water stations to make sure everyone gets properly hydrated.
-Some will stop and walk a few meters.
-Your pace leader will let you know the plan at the clinic and the team strategy will be reviewed before the start of the race.
+Some will stop and walk briefly.
+Your pace leader will let you know the plan ahead of time and the team strategy will be reviewed before the start of the race.